Cookie Policy

 External providers may include, in particular, entities providing analytics, hosting, security, mapping, multimedia or integration services with other websites.

-If Google tools are used on the Website, the provider may be, in particular, Google Ireland Limited or other companies within the Google group, depending on the type of service and its configuration.
+Where Google tools are used on the Website, the provider may be, in particular, Google Ireland Limited or other companies within the Google group, depending on the type of service and its configuration.

-Consent to cookies
+6. Consent to cookies

-You may accept all cookies, reject non-essential cookies, or manage your preferences yourself in the cookie settings panel.
+You can accept all cookies, reject cookies other than those that are strictly necessary, or manage your preferences yourself in the cookie settings panel.

-Managing cookies
+7. Managing cookies

-Users can manage cookies via the consent management panel available on the Website.
-The panel allows users to accept all cookies, reject non-essential cookies, or set their own preferences for specific categories of cookies.
+You can manage cookies via the consent management panel available on the Website.
+The panel allows you to accept all cookies, reject cookies other than those that are strictly necessary, or set your own preferences for individual categories of cookies.

 Restricting or disabling essential cookies may affect the proper functioning of the Website.

-Information about cookies used on the Website
+8. Information about cookies used on the Website

-Google Analytics
+9. Google Analytics

-Google Analytics may collect information such as the user’s approximate location, device type, operating system, browser type, pages visited, duration of the visit, the source of the visit to the Website, and other information relating to interactions with the Website.
+Google Analytics may collect information such as the user’s approximate location, device type, operating system, browser type, subpages visited, duration of the visit, the source of the visit to the Website, and other information relating to interactions with the Website.

-Google Analytics should only be activated after the user has consented to analytical cookies, unless, in a specific configuration, the tool operates without access to information stored on the user’s device and without processing personal data within the meaning of the GDPR.
+Google Analytics should only be activated once the user has consented to analytical cookies, unless, in a specific configuration, the tool operates without access to information stored on the user’s device and without processing personal data within the meaning of the GDPR.

-Embedded content
+10. Embedded content

 The website may contain embedded content from other websites, such as maps, videos, graphics, links to professional or social media profiles, and other external elements.